scott-whitworth/space_genetics/README.md

 # Space Genetics
-Based on previous work 2019 - 2020 Sankaran / Griffith summer research
+Based on previous work 2019 - 2021 Sankaran / Griffith summer research
 2019: Mateo, Lauren, Ben
 2020: Matthew, Noah, Andrew, Jeremy
+2021: Cassie, Trevor
 Pulled from: https://github.com/scott-whitworth/Didymos-optimization on 6/7/2021

 The following is pulled in data and will need to be updated.